developer3389/network-censorship-analysis/README.md

 * *Sockets `(IP 1, IP 2)`, `(IP 2, IP 3)`, `(IP 3, IP 4)` and `(IP 4, IP 1)` are independent.*

 > [!NOTE]
-> Internet access is **exclusively** handled via `IP 3`.
-By isolating the exit node from other connections, we effectively break the traffic correlation chain for censorship monitoring systems.
+> Internet access is handled **exclusively** via `IP 3`.
+Since `IP 3` is never involved in any connection visible to the censor, it remains effectively invisible for blocking purposes.
+The censor may detect that a VPN is in use, but they cannot correlate this activity with `IP 3`, leaving it safe from targeted IP-based bans.

 > [!WARNING]
 > To eliminate stream correlation, receive and transmit sockets must operate with distinct rhythms, amplitudes, and intensities.